pubvis-GOSH/project_management/meeting_notes/meetings.md

 # 12.01.2024

-Attendees: JH, SK, AL
+Attendees: JH, SK

-Apologies: DS
+Apologies: DS, AL

-Our first catchup after the Christmas break.
-Refer to the notes from the 8th of December as we didn't manage to go through those as a group last time.

-## Tablets
-- Any updates?

-## Recruitment
-- Any updates?

-## Onboarding another dev
-- JH is thinking of onboarding another dev (Katie Buntic) to help out with the frontend work,

-## Next steps
-- JH will continue to work on the full implementation for the researcher and user registrations,
-  - This means the Illustrations work (from the app side of things) will be on hold for a while,
+The team couldn't make it again, so we will try to catchup again next week.
+We could explore the possibility of a pause to the grant until we are all able to continue with the project, JH to ask AL what she thinks about this.

 ---